renderedtext/semaphore-docs-new/source/docs/caching-between-builds.md

 node_modules
 ```

-The generic cache directory `.semaphore-cache` is located in `/home/runner/your-app/.semaphore-cache`.
+The generic `.semaphore-cache` directory is located in `/home/runner/your-app/.semaphore-cache`.
-The full path is available in `SEMAPHORE_CACHE_DIR` environment variable.
+The full path is available in the `$SEMAPHORE_CACHE_DIR` environment variable.
 In
 case you need to download a lot of dependencies, it's a good idea to keep them
 in this cache directory.